How to use Wi-Fi in Cuba

 Wi-Fi in real life

 Wi-Fi scratch cards

-So you need a scratch card to begin with.
-They sell them at the Etecsa shop and waiting lines are impressive.
-Once inside (make sure you stand in the right cue) you will find the cards sold our 80% of the time.
-This is due to the Cuban Black market principle.
+So you need a scratch card, to begin with.
+They sell them at the Etecsa shop, and waiting lines are impressive.
+Once inside (make sure you stand in the right cue) you will find the cards sold our 80% of the time, due to the Cuban Black market principle.
 (More about that in our book.)
-Officially Etecsa sells the cards for 2 CUC and that gives you 1 hour of Wi-Fi Internet.
-In reality they sell the cards for 2,50 to the street dealers, whom sell them on the streets for 3.
+Officially Etecsa sells the cards for 1,50 CUC, and that gives you 1 hour of Wi-Fi Internet.
+In reality, they sell the cards for 2 to the street dealers, who in their turn sell them on the streets for 3.

 So don’t wait in line and just buy them on the street.
 The vendors hang around in the Wi-Fi zones and will approach you… Pay 3 CUC, that’s the price.
 Everybody has to make a living.

 Scratch the card

 You will see two large numbers.
 One for the user name and the other one is the password.
 (In that order).
 Connect your device with the Wi-Fi-Etecsa network and the login screen will appear.
 (More about the other networks that appear later in this article).
 Fill in the user and password, and you are online!
 Well eh…